 Aesthetically, the body of the watch—45 mm in diameter and 15.1 mm thick—is a perfect circle.
 It displays two dials in the front, one larger in the position of 2 o’clock, which shows the hours and minutes; and a smaller at 9 o’clock, with a needle that marks the seconds.
 But the protagonist of this splendid timepiece is the exposed tourbillon.
 The simplicity of the design reveals significant aspects of the running mechanism and highlight the value of hand-made creations in Haute Horlogerie.

-The first units of this jewel—made of white gold—will be available for purchase by the end of 2016 with a price of US$417,000.
-Funds from the sale of these select collector’s pieces will be used to sponsor the project’s future initiatives and to continue transmitting the priceless legacy of fine watchmaking. ■
+The units of this jewel—made of white gold—are available for purchase since the end of 2016 with a price of US$ 417,000.
+Funds from the sale of these select collector’s pieces are used to sponsor the project’s future initiatives and to continue transmitting the priceless legacy of fine watchmaking. ■